Maurice Rossel: Theresienstadt visit

 On 22 June 1944, Rossel left Berlin with Eigil Juel Hennigsen, head of the Danish Ministry of Health, and Frants Hvass, director general of the Danish Foreign Ministry.
 The foreigners were chaperoned by several senior Schutzstaffel (SS) officials, most of them dressed in civilian clothes.
 The next day, they spent eight hours inside Theresienstadt, led on a predetermined path.
-The visitors were only allowed to speak with Danish Jews and selected representatives, including Paul Eppstein, head of the Council of Elders.
+The visitors were only allowed to speak with Danish Jews and selected representatives, including Paul Eppstein, head of the Judenrat.
 Driven in a limousine by an SS officer posing as his driver, Eppstein was forced to describe Theresienstadt as "a normal country town" of which he was "mayor", and to give the visitors fabricated statistical data on the camp.
 Rossel and the other representatives accepted the SS restrictions and made no attempt to investigate further, for example by investigating the stables, basements, and other unsuitable dwellings where most Theresienstadt prisoners were forced to live, or by asking questions of detainees.
 Signs that Theresienstadt was not what the SS wanted to make it seem included a bruise underneath Eppstein's eye from when he had been beaten by Karl Rahm, the commandant of the camp, a few days earlier.
 During a brief opportunity to speak with Rossel alone, Eppstein tried to tip him off about the true situation.
 When asked about the ultimate fate of the prisoners, Eppstein said that there was "no way out" for them.
 After the visit, the three foreigners were invited to dine with the Higher SS and Police Leader for the Protectorate of Bohemia and Moravia, Karl Hermann Frank.